 Merck recognizes the importance of providing transparent information about the status of our marketing and development activities after a product has been approved by regulatory authorities.
 This information can help ensure health care providers and patients remain informed about our products.

-Below are the column headings and explanation of terms found in the attached pdf file of Merck PMRs.
-The pdf file below is searchable.
+Below are the column headings and explanations of terms found in the PDF files below of Merck PMRs.
+The PDF files are searchable.

 |Status (Pending, Ongoing, Delayed, Terminated, Submitted, Fulfilled and Released)||The status of the requirement at the last quarterly update (see definitions below)|

 |Explanation of Status||An explanation is provided if the requirement is Delayed or Terminated.|